 Once you are satisfied with the condition of the fence, walk around the backyard and discard any debris that could pose a threat to your dog.
 This could include objects like sharp rocks, thorns, and toxic plants.
-The ASPCA's poisonous plant page provides a great list of plants that are toxic to dogs.

 Sam Choan is an amateur gardener with a keen interest around topics such as going green, conservation, and gardening.
 Check out Organic Lesson to view his latest articles.